Dental Veneers Lincoln, NE

 Caring for Your Veneers

-Dental veneers require the same basic care as your natural teeth.
-Proper maintenance helps your veneers last for many years while keeping your smile bright and healthy.
+Dental veneers require the same basic care as your natural teeth, and proper maintenance helps your veneers last for many years while keeping your smile bright and healthy.

-• Professional cleanings: You should schedule exams and cleanings every six months so your dental team can monitor the veneer condition and remove buildup that home care misses.
+• Regular professional cleanings: Schedule exams and cleanings every six months so we can monitor the veneer condition and remove buildup that home care misses.

-• Protective mouthguards: You should wear a custom nightguard if you grind or clench teeth during sleep, or a sports mouthguard for contact sports.
+• Protective mouthguards: Wear a custom nightguard if you grind or clench teeth during sleep, or a sports mouthguard for contact sports.

-• Avoid harmful habits: You can protect veneers by not using teeth as tools to open packages, bite fingernails, chew ice, or consume hard foods that could chip or crack the restorations.
+• Avoid harmful habits: Do not use your teeth to open packages, bite fingernails, chew ice, or consume very hard foods that could chip or crack the restorations.

-While porcelain resists staining, the cement line where the veneer meets your natural tooth can collect stains over time, making consistent oral hygiene essential for maintaining a beautiful appearance.
-Following these care guidelines helps ensure your veneers remain strong, functional, and attractive throughout their lifespan.
+While porcelain resists staining, the cement line where the veneer meets your natural tooth can collect surface stains over time, making consistent oral hygiene essential for maintaining a beautiful appearance.
+Following these care guidelines helps your veneers stay strong, functional, and attractive throughout their lifespan.

-Many patients wonder whether veneers damage natural teeth or make teeth more sensitive.
-The minimal enamel removal required for modern veneers rarely causes sensitivity, and the veneer itself provides a protective layer over the prepared tooth surface.
-Some patients experience temporary sensitivity to hot or cold temperatures immediately after placement, but this typically resolves within a few days as teeth adjust to their new restorations.
+Many patients wonder whether veneers damage natural teeth or cause sensitivity.
+The minimal enamel removal required for modern veneers rarely causes lasting sensitivity, and the veneer itself provides a protective layer over the prepared tooth surface.
+Some patients notice temporary sensitivity to hot or cold temperatures immediately after placement, but this typically resolves within a few days as teeth adjust to their new restorations.

-Cost represents another frequent consideration for patients exploring veneer options.
-The investment in veneers reflects the custom fabrication process, high-quality materials, and expertise required to create natural-looking results.
-While dental insurance rarely covers cosmetic procedures like veneers, many practices offer financing options that make treatment more accessible.
-The long lifespan of porcelain veneers, often lasting 10 to 20 years with proper care, means patients enjoy their beautiful smiles for many years, making the investment worthwhile.
+Cost is another frequent consideration.
+The investment in veneers reflects the custom fabrication process, high-quality materials, and skill required to create natural-looking results.
+While dental insurance rarely covers cosmetic procedures, our practice offers financing options and an in-house membership plan that make treatment more accessible.
+The long lifespan of porcelain veneers, often 10 to 20 years with proper care, means patients enjoy their results for many years.

 Alternatives to Traditional Veneers